BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 where we have used $I_V \delta s G^\mu_\Ps = s^2 G^\mu_\Ps = 0$ and defined

 A first thing to notice with the bracket \eqref{generic_Q,Q} is that it depends on the gauge fixing functional $\Ps$.
-We certainly don't want this since it must provide a representation of the asymptotic symmetry algebra which is gauge independent.
-This bracket also defines the canonical action of the charges $Q_\C$ on solution space as in \eqref{canonical_action}.
+We certainly do not want this since it must provide a representation of the asymptotic symmetry algebra which is gauge independent.
+This bracket should also define the canonical action of the charges $Q_\C$ on the solution space as in \eqref{canonical_action}.
 Since this is the action of asymptotic symmetries on solution space, which are non-trivial physical symmetries, it cannot depend on the gauge dependent charges \eqref{global_gauge_charges}.
-To circumvent these problems, we simply impose restrictive boundary conditions on the antighosts $\bar{c}_I$ and on the Lagrange multiplier fields $b_I$ that are compatible with the BRST transformations \eqref{BRST_trans},
+To circumvent these problems, we simply impose restrictive boundary conditions on the antighosts $\bar{c}_I$ and on the auxiliary fields $b_I$ that are compatible with the BRST transformations \eqref{BRST_trans},

-Then by using \eqref{explict_gauge_dependence}, we know that $Q_\Ps $ is a sum of linear terms in $F_{\phi}$, $F_{c^A_1}$ and $F_{c^P_2}$.
+Then by using \eqref{explict_gauge_dependence}, we know that $Q_\Ps$ is a sum of linear terms in $F_\phi$, $F_{c^A_1}$ and $F_{c^P_2}$.
 But by definition \eqref{fundam_identities}, these $F$'s have ghost number $-1$, $-2$ and $-3$, respectively, which means that they must depend on $\bar{c}_I$.
 So by making use of the boundary conditions \eqref{bc_antighosts}, we have

 Physically, the boundary conditions \eqref{bc_antighosts} mean that the gauge has been fixed everywhere except on the corners $\pa \varSigma$.
 This is the only place where we can do that, because it is precisely here that the gauge symmetry becomes ``large" or physical.
-So all this was possible because the whole gauge dependence of the bracket concentrates on the corners thanks to the BRST Noether theorem \eqref{Noether_1.5} and the property \eqref{Z_on-shell}.
+All this was possible because the whole gauge dependence of the bracket concentrates on the corners, thanks to the BRST Noether 1.5th Theorem~\ref{claim_BRST_1.5} and the property \eqref{Z_on-shell}.

 We are left with the gauge independent bracket